 A part is described by the element <part/> and a numeric index, a label (part code), a pid (property id) or pname (property name), all provided as attributes.
 However, if both attributes “label” and “pid” or “label” and “pname” are present, the label governs.

 Although most solvers use numbers as identifiers, ABAQUS uses names as identifiers.
 To identify a property, only one of pid or pname is sufficient.
 If both identifiers are present, they must be equivalent in the sense that they both address the same collection of elements.
-Rationale for allowing presence of both identifiers is the case that the same mesh, and therefore, same properties, are used in both, NASTRAN and ABAQUS.
-Then, it would be good to have a χMCF file with both in, PIDs and property names.
-On the solver side, this would cause no confusion since NASTRAN would ignore the property name and Abaqus the PID.
+Rationale for allowing presence of both identifiers is the case that the same mesh, and therefore, same properties are used in both, NASTRAN and ABAQUS.
+In this situation, it is recommended to have a χMCF file which contains both, PIDs and property names.
+On the solver side, this would cause no confusion since NASTRAN would ignore the property name and ABAQUS the PID.
 The responsibility to keep both primary keys unique and equivalent resides on the pre-processor side.
 Upon import of χMCF to a pre-processor, inconsistent property keys shall cause an error.

 The index needs to be unique only within the parent element <connected_to/>.
 For specific connections, it is used as the matching index for the base sheet.

 The attribute index of <part/> element is required only if the part element is used as a nested element under the <connected_to/> element.
-In case that the <part/> element is used within the element <assy/> then index is not allowed as an attribute of the <part/> element.
-XML-specification of <part/> is shown in Table 7.
+If the <part/> element is used within the element <assy/>, then index is not allowed as an attribute of the <part/> element.
+The XML-specification of <part/> is shown in Table 7.

 Table 7 — Attributes of element <part/>